zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Open Questions

+1. **Quest Complexity**: How can we balance quest complexity with usability?
+2. **Progress Visualization**: What's the most intuitive way to visualize quest progress?
+3. **Quest Dependencies**: Should we implement quest dependencies and prerequisites?
+4. **Quest Rewards**: How should quest completion rewards be handled?
-1. **Rich Text Persistence**: What's the most efficient way to store and retrieve rich text content?
+5. **Rich Text Persistence**: What's the most efficient way to store and retrieve rich text content?
-2. **Autocompletion UX**: How can we make the autocompletion experience more intuitive without being intrusive?
+6. **Autocompletion UX**: How can we make the autocompletion experience more intuitive without being intrusive?
-3. **Image Handling**: What's the best approach for handling and storing embedded images?
+7. **Image Handling**: What's the best approach for handling and storing embedded images?
-4. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
+8. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
-5. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?
+9. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?

 ## Current Challenges

+1. **Quest Management Complexity**: Balancing feature richness with simplicity and usability
+2. **Progress Tracking**: Ensuring progress tracking is intuitive and aligns with game mechanics
+3. **Status Transitions**: Making quest status changes clear and intuitive
-1. **Text Editor Complexity**: Balancing feature richness with simplicity and usability
+4. **Text Editor Complexity**: Balancing feature richness with simplicity and usability
-2. **Reference Management**: Ensuring references remain valid even when characters or locations are renamed
+5. **Reference Management**: Ensuring references remain valid even when characters or locations are renamed
-3. **Performance**: Maintaining smooth performance with complex journal entries and many references
+6. **Performance**: Maintaining smooth performance with complex journal entries and many references
-4. **Intuitive Interaction**: Making the editor interaction intuitive for users of all experience levels
+7. **Intuitive Interaction**: Making the editor interaction intuitive for users of all experience levels
-5. **Cross-platform Consistency**: Ensuring consistent behavior across different platforms and screen sizes
+8. **Cross-platform Consistency**: Ensuring consistent behavior across different platforms and screen sizes